rclone/rclone/docs/content/docs.md

 On remotes which don't support mod time directly the time checked will be the uploaded time.
-This means that if uploading to one of these remoes, rclone will skip any files which exist on the destination and have an uploaded time that is newer than the modification time of the source file.
+This means that if uploading to one of these remotes, rclone will skip any files which exist on the destination and have an uploaded time that is newer than the modification time of the source file.